Bookbinding: learn to bind artists' books

 What is the course about?

-This course is designed to develop your ideas using the book format.
+This course is designed to develop your creative ideas using the book format.
 You will explore the relationship between the structure and the concept of the book by exploring your own interests and themes and the workshop format of the course will support the development of your ideas.
-There will be a mixture of group demonstrations and individual tutorial support and some of the demonstrations will be determined by student requirements.
+Depending on the needs of class members, there will be a mixture of group demonstrations, individual demonstrations and one-to-one tutorial support.

 What will we cover?